catseye/Matchbox/README.md

 Comments and blank lines are ignored.
 Comments begin with a `;` in the first column.

-There is one pragma, `PROG`.
-It is only used when the source is a single text file; it specifies which program is being given next in the file.
+There are two pragmas.
+The first, `DESC`, indicates a section of the program which contains a human-readable (and computer-ignored) description of the program.
+The other, `PROG`, specifies which program is being given next in the file.

+These pragmas are only used when the source is a single text file;
-If the two programs are being given separately, for example in individual textboxes in a GUI, it is not used.
+if the two programs are being given separately, for example in individual textboxes in a GUI, they are not used (and in fact their presence is an error.)

 Instructions consist of an opcode which is followed by zero, one, or two data references.